 Previously, I had a healthy stint at a quanty high-frequency trading firm out of the Chicago Board of Trade where I developed automated trading systems and sophisticated simulation environments.
 There I got to experience some extreme events in real time — like the Flash Crash and the Swiss Central Bank abruptly ending its currency peg.
 By the end of my time there, I had a hand in creating or maintaining every facet of the infrastructure and automation used to research and deploy trading strategies in nearly every asset class.
 Immediately following that, I brought some of my own strategies to market which performed well but were quickly made obsolete by fundamental changes to market structure.
 And so, like every trader/developer with a ton of IP but fewer fresh trading ideas, I’ve since been providing services.

-I’ve also had a lot of odd jobs and false starts over the years: waiter; paralegal; pharmacy technician; crappy bar manager; packing and shipping store clerk; computer repairman doing house calls; private limo driver for an eccentric elderly woman.
+I’ve also had a lot of odd jobs and false starts over the years: waiter; paralegal; pharmacy technician; crappy bar manager; packing and shipping store clerk; computer repairman making house calls in retirement villas; private limo driver for an eccentric elderly woman.
 I like to think these experiences and the gamut of personages I’ve worked with have all made some contribution to my worldview: empathy and intellectual honesty are primal, while self-promotion and motivated reasoning are heinous and far too prevalent.
-As a result, I often use this space to blast sloppy work, dishonest shortcuts, or general charlatanism.
-Eventually I might start posting some literary non-fiction in between the dry pedantic stuff.
+And since I tend to only write when something has been bothering me for a while, I often use this space to blast sloppy work, dishonest shortcuts, or general charlatanism.
+Eventually I might start posting some literary non-fiction in between all that dry pedantic stuff.